NickSiryk/Study/README.md

 # Study
-## Еhis is the Python homework repository.
+## This is the Python homework repository.
 Here you can find examples of working code on the main topics of the basic Python course.